microsoft/mu_plus/MsCapsuleUpdatePkg/readme.md

 7. Support for multiple capsule verification certificates
 8. ESRT support

-Note: this package provides the entire framework for updating device firmwares via capsules.
+Note: this package provides the entire framework for updating device firmware via capsules.
 No actual device firmware is updated or attempted to be updated by this implementation.

 ## Modules/Drivers